Receive email notification when this page is updated

 State Auditor's Office Performance Report

-Washington voters approved Initiative No. 900 in November, 2005, giving the State Auditor's Office authority to conduct independent performance audits of state and local governments on behalf of citizens to promote accountability and cost-effective uses of public resources.
-The State Auditor's Office examines cities of various sizes in urban and rural areas to ensure that a reasonable perspective of the issues and challenges that confront all the State’s nearly 300 cities and 39 counties is obtained.
+Washington voters approved Initiative No. 900 in November 2005, giving the State Auditor's Office authority to conduct independent performance audits of state and local governments on behalf of citizens to promote accountability and cost-effective uses of public resources.
+The State Auditor's Office examines cities of various sizes in urban and rural areas to ensure that a reasonable perspective of the issues and challenges that confront all the state’s nearly 300 cities and 39 counties is obtained.
 Bellevue occasionally is selected as one of the sample cities included in their performance audit program.
-Typically, Bellevue is recognized as one of the best practice entities.
-For more information about this program please visit the State Auditor's Office website.
+Typically, Bellevue is recognized as one of the best-practice entities.
+The State Auditor's Office has more information about this program.

 The City of Bellevue carefully monitors how it spends public resources so that it has enough money each year to provide high-quality services to its residents and other stakeholders.
 The Budget Office publishes annual and quarterly monitoring reports.
 By providing a high-level overview of the city's current financial condition, these reports help give management and the City Council a picture of how the city is doing during the year with its finances.
 The reports contain information on the economy and financial tables, and present key highlights on the resources and expenditures of key funds.

 The financial documents on this page are limited in scope, and do not constitute an offer to sell or a solicitation of any offer to buy city bonds or notes.

 Each document in this section is dated and speaks only as of that date.
 The city does not undertake to update, and expressly disclaims any duty to update any document.